inetum-orleans/vagrant-certificates/README.md

 know *exactly* what you are doing.
 This should *never* be used on a production machine.

+## Fork

+This is a fork of original [vagrant-ca-certificates](https://github.com/williambailey/vagrant-ca-certificates) plugin.

 ## Installation
-The latest stable version of this plugin can be installed using the standard `vagrant plugin install` with the `vagrant-ca-certificates` argument.
+The latest stable version of this plugin can be installed using the standard `vagrant plugin install` with the `vagrant-certificates` argument.
 If you're looking to hack on the plugin or test a development release you'll need to checkout the branch and build the gem yourself.
 That's pretty easy.